How do you float the river in Bend, Oregon?

 Just please, please don’t do the dual-car DIY shuttle where one person leaves a vehicle at Riverbend and one at Drake Park.
 Those limited park-side spots have a strictly-enforced time limit, and the Old Bend Neighborhoods require residential permits to park on the streets.
 Citations are expensive and strictly enforced, so don’t kill your happy float vibe with a pricey parking ticket.

-What should I do at the Colorado Ave.
-Bridge?
+What should I do at the Bend Whitewater Park?

-Whether you opt for a shorter float or a longer one, there’s a decision to make on your river float journey, and I promise it’s not a tough one.
+Whether you opt for a shorter float or a longer one, there’s a decision to make on your river float journey, and I promise it’s a fun one.

 At the Colorado Ave. bridge, you’ll see the Bend Whitewater Park.
 It has three distinct channels including a habitat area for wildlife, a whitewater channel for surfing and whitewater kayaking, and a fish ladder meant for fishies and river floaters.